32 N. Wyoming Avenue,

 2 people favorited this theater

-The Feeley Theater, best known for its popular vaudeville shows, opened for the first time in November 1916 and was located at the corner of Green and Wyoming Streets in Hazleton.
+The Feeley Theatre, best known for its popular vaudeville shows, opened for the first time in November 1916 and was located at the corner of W. Green Street and Wyoming Avenue in Hazleton.
 Feeley advertisements often contained the quote “103 Steps from Broad Street”.
 It was a three-floor structure of deep red brick with some terracotta work in the facade.
-It contained three separate storefronts in addition to the theater lobby on the first floor.
+It contained three separate storefronts in addition to the theatre lobby on the first floor.
 The second and third floors contained offices and popular poolroom was in the basement for many years.

-The theater featured vaudeville exclusively until talking pictures became very popular in the 1930’s when it switched over to mostly showing films.
-Vaudeville returned a number of times in the 1940’s and 50’s and the theater actually hosted a number of stage shows into the 1970’s.
-When Paramount Pictures released “The Molly Maguries” in early 1970 (which was filmed locally), the Feeley had the world premiere showing.
-The theater closed for good in 1976 and was only used for the local Philharmonic shows.
+The theatre featured vaudeville exclusively until talking pictures became very popular in the 1930’s when it switched over to mostly showing films.
+It was operated by Comerford Theaters Inc. Vaudeville returned a number of times in the 1940’s and 1950’s and the theatre actually hosted a number of stage shows into the 1970’s.
+When Paramount Pictures released “The Molly Maguries” in early-1970 (which was filmed locally), the Feeley Theatre had the world premiere showing.
+The theatre closed for good in 1976 and was only used for the local Philharmonic shows.
 It was demolished in 1980 for a parking lot.

 Just login to your account and subscribe to this theater.